OpenOrienteering/mapper/INSTALL.md

  - The OpenOrienteering Mapper source code.
  - CMake >= 2.8.12.
    CMake is available from http://www.cmake.org/.
  - A supported C++ compiler toolchain.
+C++11 is mandatory.

 See below for platform-specific details and build instructions.

 ## Qt Library

-This program uses the Qt library from http://qt-project.org which is released under the terms of the GNU General Public License, Version 3.
+This program uses the Qt library from http://www.qt.io which is released under the terms of the GNU General Public License, Version 3.
-The program is known to work with 5.2 and not to compile with Qt 4.8 or earlier.
+The program needs at least Qt 5.2.
 Qt 5.5.1 is the recommended version.
 By default CMake build settings for OS X and Windows, a special OpenOrienteering source package of Qt 5.5.1 will be downloaded and built as part of the build process.
 You can change the cmake option `Mapper_BUILD_QT` to adjust this.